nanotech-empa/blender-atomic-loader/README.md

 ![Caffeine basic](.imgs_readme/caffeine_rendered_basic.png)

 The default result is pretty basic, but not too bad already.
 We can easily improve it by adding a plane below the molecule pressing (`Shift A`) and then (`Mesh > Plane`).
-Select the and press (`g`) to move it to the desired position.
+Select the plane and press (`g`) to move it to the desired position.

 From the menu (`Edit > Preferences > Add-ons`) activate [the materials VX library](https://www.youtube.com/watch?v=EHq39AmRU3Q).
 This will add a new tab (`Material Library VX`) under (`Material Properties`).
 For example, from (`Sample Materials`) select (`Metallic Paint`) and apply it to the plane: